Mass arrest: Mass arrests of protesters in the United States

 In December 1964, the University of California, Berkeley was disrupted by a mass student sit-in in the administration building and by mass arrests of 700 students.

-Beginning on May 3, 1971, three days into the 1971 May Day Protests - a series of large-scale civil disobedience actions in Washington, D.C. - massive arrest sweeps begin.
-In a few days over 12,000 are arrested - the largest mass arrest in U.S. history.
+Beginning on 3 May 1971, three days into the 1971 May Day Protests – a series of large-scale civil disobedience actions in Washington, D.C. – massive arrest sweeps begin.
+In a few days over 12,000 are arrested – the largest mass arrest in U.S. history.

 Former American President Jimmy Carter said in regards to the racial conflicts of the time, "I would be opposed to mass arrest, and I would be opposed to preventive detention.
-But I think that the abuses in the past have in many cases exacerbated the disharmonies that brought about demonstrations, and I think that arrest or large numbers of people without warrants ... is a contrary to our best systems of justice."
+But I think that the abuses in the past have in many cases exacerbated the disharmonies that brought about demonstrations, and I think that arrest of large numbers of people without warrants ... is a contrary to our best systems of justice."

-On September 15, 1996, in Carlotta, CA, at a rally to end the clearcutting of ancient redwood forests, 1033 peaceful protesters were arrested.
+On 15 September 1996, 1,033 peaceful protesters were arrested in Carlotta, CA at a rally to end the clearcutting of ancient redwood forests.

-A famous mass arrest occurred on September 27, 2002, in Washington, DC in which several hundred anti-World Bank/International Monetary Fund protestors, journalists and bystanders were systematically arrested by police and charged with failure to obey a police order.
+A famous mass arrest occurred on 27 September 2002, in Washington, DC in which several hundred anti-World Bank/International Monetary Fund protestors, journalists and bystanders were systematically arrested by police and charged with failure to obey a police order.
 A class action lawsuit against the government ensued.
 Pre-emptive mass arrests have also sometimes been criticized.

 Over 1,700 protesters were arrested during the 2004 Republican National Convention in New York City.

-On October 1, 2011, more than 700 protesters with the Occupy Wall Street movement were arrested while attempting to march across the bridge on the roadway.
+On 1 October 2011, more than 700 protesters with the Occupy Wall Street movement were arrested while attempting to march across the bridge on the roadway.

-On January 28, 2012, also as part of the Occupy movement, more than 400 people were arrested in Oakland, CA.
+On 28 January 2012, also as part of the Occupy movement, more than 400 people were arrested in Oakland, CA.

-During a seven-day span on Capitol Hill, from April 11 through April 18, 2016 police arrested approximately 1,240 people (300 arrests were made on April 18 alone) who were demonstrating for reforms to how Americans vote and campaign in elections.
+During a seven-day span on Capitol Hill, from 11 April through 18 April 2016, police arrested approximately 1,240 people (300 arrests were made on 18 April alone) who were demonstrating for reforms to how Americans vote and campaign in elections.

+On 6 January 2021, 53 activists, former legislators, social workers and academics were arrested by the National Security Department of the Hong Kong Police Force under the national security law over their organisation and participation in the primaries for the subsequently postponed Legislative Council election, including six organisers and 48 participants, of which two were arrested in jail, making it the largest crackdown under the national security law since its passage on 30 June 2020.
+Authorities also raided 72 sites including the home of jailed activist Joshua Wong, the offices of news outlets Apple Daily, Stand News and Hong Kong Inmedia; and polling institute Hong Kong Public Opinion Research Institute (PORI), and froze more than $200,000 in funds related to the primaries.
+The arrests reduced the pro-democracy camp, including its moderate wing, considerably, and targeted several prominent figures.
+These have been characterized as mass arrests.